Consumer Products

 Consumer product safety

-As of March 28, 2025, the company has received no report of injuries in Canada related to these products.
+As of May 27 2025, the company has received no reports of incidents or injuries in Canada.

 Consumer product safety